 Selecting a Pump

-There are other key aspects to choosing the right hydraulic pump that go beyond deciding what type is best adapted to your application.
+There are other key aspects to choosing the right hydraulic pump that goes beyond deciding what type is best adapted to your application.
 These pump characteristics include the following:

 - The type of hydraulic fluid that will be used